-The clutch lever free play should measure 10-15 mm as shown.
+The clutch lever free play should measure 10.0-15.0 mm (0.39-0.59 in) as shown.
 Periodically check the clutch lever free play and, if necessary, adjust it as follows.

 To increase the clutch lever free play, turn the adjusting bolt at the clutch lever in direction (a).
 To decrease the clutch lever free play, turn the adjusting bolt in direction (b).